genevaers/User-Documentation/docs/AdvancedFeatures/OverviewViews.md

 - Extract-Phase only views
   Only the extract job will be run.
 The source records can be filtered, output layout can be defined using column, lookups can be used, output can be written to one or many files.
 The output record format is fixed-width fields, or can simply be set to match the source record layout.
 - Summary views
-  After the extract job, the format job will be run to sort and summarise the output from the extract job.
-Calculations and logic can be applied to summarised columns.
+  After the extract job, the format job will be run to sort and summarize the output from the extract job.
+Calculations and logic can be applied to summarized columns.
 The output can be fixed-width fields, delimited fields, or in a report format with headers and footers.
-See [Overview of format views](./OverviewFormatViews.md).
+See [Overview of summary views](./OverviewFormatViews.md).

 ## Creating views in the workbench

 Here is a quick summary of the tasks that need to be completed to define a view.
-See [Create Views](./MetaData/CreateView.md) and [Create Summary Views](./MetaData/CreateSummaryView.md) for a detailed descriptions.
+See [Create Views](./MetaData/CreateView.md) for a detailed description.

-1) Select the kind of view you want; detailed, sorted and summarised, delimited output, a report.
+1) Select the kind of view you want; detailed, sorted and summarized, delimited output, a report.
 [Create a view](./MetaData/CreateView.md) with the required options.
 2) Define the inputs - see [Input and Output](./OverviewInputOutput.md) and [Create LR, LF, PF metatdata](./MetaData/CreateLRLFPFs.md).
 3) Define the output record format by defining columns - see [Column Assignment](./ColumnLogic.md) and [Data Types](./MetaData/DataTypes.md).
 4) If lookups are required, define the Lookup paths [Overview of lookup paths](./OverviewLookupPaths.md) and [Create Lookup Paths](./MetaData/CreateLookupPath.md).